netx-as/docs/docs/system/basics.md

 ## NTP

-NTP settings is done via `system ntp` command.
+NTP settings is done via `system ntp server` command.
 It is possible to set IP address or domain name of NTP server.
 The default configuration use NTP servers `ntp1.netx.as` and `ntp2.netx.as`.
 The `show system clock` command can be used to verify the settings.

 ```
-netx# system ntp ntp1.netx.as
+netx# system ntp server ntp1.netx.as
       Local time: Wed 2017-05-03 18:22:55 CEST
   Universal time: Wed 2017-05-03 16:22:55 UTC
         RTC time: Wed 2017-05-03 16:23:17